What is NICE and how does it work?

 - If there is uncertainty about whether they should be prescribed

-- To ensure you have access to treatment and care wherever you live
+- To make sure you have access to treatment and care wherever you live

 You may be able to get funding for a drug that NICE hasn't yet assessed through the cancer drugs fund.
 There is more about the cancer drugs fund below.

-First, it's always best to talk to your specialist about your treatment.
+It's always best to talk to your specialist about your treatment first.
 There may be good reasons why you aren’t having a particular treatment.

 If it's a drug that NICE have approved, read the guidance to check exactly who it says should have the drug or treatment.
 It may be that the guidance says that you should have the drug only after another treatment has not worked, or is no longer working.
 NICE writes versions of their decisions for the public, which can be easier to read.
 You can find them on the NICE website.